usdot-jpo-sdc/sdc-dot-cvp-dw-metadata/README.md

 # sdc-dot-cvp-dw-metadata
-Consists of resources related to building and maintaining data warehouse metadata and data discovery infrastructure and resources.
+Consists of scripts and applications related to building and maintaining data warehouse metadata and data discovery infrastructure and resources.